JustinAzoff/netflow-indexer/docs/example_session.rst

     user    0m0.052s
     sys     0m0.020s

-This IP was present in the index in 6 of the 15 hours index, so dumping all the netflow records will be over twice as fast.
+This IP was present in the index for 6 of the 15 hours, so dumping all the netflow records will be over twice as fast.

 Searching for an IP that does not exist in the index is very fast::